arzharch/Blood_Test_Report_Analyzer/README.md

 -   **Flexible LLM Configuration:** Supports both local LLMs (via Ollama) and OpenAI models, with easy configuration switching.
 -   **Status Tracking:** Provides an endpoint to check the status of an analysis task.
 -   **Database Integration:** Stores analysis results in a database for persistence.
+-   **Vector Store:** Utilizes a FAISS vector store for efficient similarity search on report embeddings.
 -   **Interactive API Documentation:** Automatically generated, interactive API documentation via Swagger UI.
 -   **Task Monitoring:** Includes support for Flower, a real-time monitoring tool for Celery.